To 2565 Third Street from the East Bay

 - If you have trouble finding parking on Third Street (there are strange restrictions), try Illinois Street, which is parallel to Third Street and one block to your left (East).
 Also, there is parking on 22nd and 23rd running a block further east from Illinois.

-- You can also take BART and take the Muni light rail T-Third line, and get off at 23rd Street.
+- You can also take BART.
+At any downtown station, get off and change to the Muni light rail T-Third line going toward the ballpark, and get off at 23rd Street.
+Parking is tight - take the T if you can!